-Note (1): The negative amount for the first quarter of 2015 and 2016 represented re-measured compensation expense based on the then-current fair value of the awards on March 31, 2015 and 2016, as well as Changyou's reversal of share-based compensation expense for awards that were cancelled during the first quarter of 2016 due to termination of employment prior to vesting.
+Note (1): The negative amount represented re-measured compensation expense based on the then-current fair value of the awards on June 30, 2016.

 Note (2): Compensation expense for Sogou share-based awards includes compensation expense for Tencent restricted share units that Tencent had granted to employees who transferred to Sogou with the Soso search-related businesses.